nafizjiwa/REACT-Redux/README.md

             export default App;
 ### **4. STORE (single source of truth)

-      - Contains the reducer and state, it provides a way to dispatch actions, and it calls the reducer when actions are dispatched.</br>
+      - Contains the reducer and state, it provides a way to dispatch actions,
-      - An action is dispatched to the store which calls the reducer with the action and current state.</br>
+      - An action is dispatched to the store which calls the reducer 9it needs the action and current state).

 #### DESCRIBE THE ONE-WAY DATA FLOW BETWEEN STATE, ACTIONS, AND REDUCERS
       = from state to view to action back to state